prateek76/ml-templates/README.md

 # ml-templates

-Basic machine learning templates for regression and classification algorithms.
+Machine learning templates for regression and classification algorithms.

 ## Getting Started
 Use ```git clone https://github.com/prateek76/ml-templates.git``` to clone the repository into your local machine